Most Effective Products

 What Are Scorpions?

-• Scorpions are a rare pest to encounter in the home but they do occasionally wander indoors, often by accident.
+• Scorpions are a rare pest to encounter in the home but occasionally wander indoors, often by accident.

 How to Get Rid of Scorpions

-• Use a combination of Supreme IT Insecticide, D-Fense Dust and Catchmaster Glue Traps to eliminate Scorpion invasions.
+• Use a combination of Supreme IT Insecticide, D-Fender Dust, and Catchmaster Glue Traps to eliminate scorpion invasions.

 Preventing Scorpion Reinfestations

-• Use Copper Mesh, reduce clutter and other IPM measures to reduce the likelihood of Scorpions returning.
-Preventative applications of Supreme IT and D-Fense Dust also help.
+• Use Copper Mesh, reduce clutter, and other IPM measures to reduce the likelihood of scorpions returning.
+Preventative applications of Supreme IT and D-Fender Dust also help.

 Questions and Answers